 Salt dough candle holder Diwali craft

 We started by mixing up a batch of our easy salt dough recipe.
 One cup water, two cups flour and two cups salt and you’re done.
-(You can download this recipe, and more play dough recipes and ideas, in our Let’s Play Dough ebook.)
+(You can download this recipe, and more play dough recipes and ideas, in The Homemade Play Dough Recipe Book.)

 Then we took a ball of salt dough each to make our candle holders.
 The children used their thumbs to press out a hollow in the centre of their candle holder, making sure it was the right size to fit our tea candles.